MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/cosmosdb-plugin.md

 ## Examples

+### SQL query from Cosmos DB

-1. The following example uses the *cosmosdb_sql_request* plugin to send a SQL query to fetch data from Cosmos DB using its SQL API.
+The following example uses the *cosmosdb_sql_request* plugin to send a SQL query to fetch data from Cosmos DB using its SQL API.

     ```kusto
     evaluate cosmosdb_sql_request(
       'AccountEndpoint=https://cosmosdbacc.documents.azure.com:443/;Database=MyDatabase;Collection=MyCollection;AccountKey=' h'R8PM...;',
       'SELECT * from c')
     ```

+### Query from alternate region

-1. The following example uses SQL query parameters and queries the data from an alternate region.
-For more information, see [`preferredLocations`](https://docs.microsoft.com/azure/cosmos-db/tutorial-global-distribution-sql-api?tabs=dotnetv2%2Capi-async#preferred-locations).
+The following example uses SQL query parameters and queries the data from an alternate region.
+For more information, see [`preferredLocations`](/azure/cosmos-db/tutorial-global-distribution-sql-api?tabs=dotnetv2%2Capi-async#preferred-locations).

     ```kusto
     evaluate cosmosdb_sql_request(